 * However as a practical matter, a half wave end fed wire is generally going to be deployed as a “sloper”.
 Radio on or near the ground, wire end suspended up to some support.
 Max radiation is perpendicular to the wire – not much goes “up” for NVIS and not much goes “out” for low angle DX.
-About half hits the ground and is absorbed or somewhat re-radiated.
+About half hits the ground and is absorbed or somewhat randomly re-radiated.
 So it is pretty much a loosing proposition for either types of service.
-Most of your RF probably goes where is doesn’t do you any good unless the wire is deliberately aimed.
+Most of your RF probably goes where is doesn’t do you any good unless the wire is deliberately aimed – or if you’re lucky.
 But they will make contacts.

 Verticals for regional comms?
 Forget those fancy military ground-mounted vertical HF antennas/tuners unless you want to work really long range, omnidirectional “DX” via F1/F2 refraction or just local groundwave stuff.
 Verticals are terrible for “short skip” regional comms from say, 20 miles through a few hundred miles out via NVIS.
 Verticals produce a NULL straight up – exactly what you DON’T want for NVIS.
 Verticals are also comparatively noisy since man-made noise is primarily vertically polarized as is the noise from distant, multi megawatt lightning strikes.
 QRN.
 Your worst-case antenna unless you are mobile or constrained by real estate etc. (If you want to work long-range “DX”, you are much better off with a horizontal dipole at a half-wavelength high anyway.)